knowitall/ollie/README.md

 ### Enabling Condition

+An enabling condition is a condition that needs to be met for the extraction to be true.
+Certain words demark an enabling condition, such as "if" and "when".
+Ollie captures enabling conditions if they are present.

     sentence: If I slept past noon, I'd be late for work.
     extraction: (I; 'd be late for; work)[enabler=If I slept past noon]

 ### Attribution

+An attribution clause specifies an entity that asserted an extraction and a verb that specifies the expression.
+Ollie captures attributions if they are present.

     sentence: Some people say Barack Obama was not born in the United States.
     extraction: (Barack Obama; was not born in; the United States)[attrib=Some people say]